icatproject/icatproject.github.io/README.md

 To develop locally, [install GatsbyJS](https://www.gatsbyjs.org/tutorial/part-zero/) and clone this branch and then run `gatsby develop` in the resulting repository.
 This will build the site at `http://localhost:8000`

+To deploy manually, run `npm run deploy`.
+This will automatically build and publish the build to the `master` branch

 ## Notes about creating/editing site content

 - All top level folders of the `content` directory are converted into navbar headers and their children into dropdown items.
 See `navbar.js` and `dropdown.js` for more info on this